3 Solutions to Fix ‘Camera Error 0xA00F4246 (0x80070005)’

 Solution 1: Make sure that apps are allowed to use your computer’s camera

-Windows 10 users have the ability to allow or deny the use of their computer’s camera by applications and programs, and having this option set to block apps’ access to their computer’s camera can often result in the user seeing the 0xA00F4246 (0x80070005) error whenever they launch the Camera app.
-If lack of access to your computer’s camera is the cause of the 0xA00F4246 (0x80070005) error in your case, all you need to do in order to get rid of the issue is:
+Windows 10 users have the ability to allow or deny the use of their computer’s camera by applications and programs.
+Having this option set to block apps’ access to the computer’s camera can often result in the user seeing the 0xA00F4246 (0x80070005) error whenever they launch the Camera app.
+If lack of access to your computer’s camera is causing the 0xA00F4246 (0x80070005) error in your situation, all you need to do to resolve the issue is:

 1. Open the Start Menu.